Deep-Symmetry/afterglow/README.md

 ### Further Experiments

-If you have DJ software or a mixer sending you MIDI clock data, you can sync the show's BPM to it (see the [wiki](https://github.com/brunchboy/afterglow/wiki/MIDI-Mapping-and-Beat-Sync#syncing-to-midi-clock) for details):
+If you have DJ software or a mixer sending you MIDI clock data, you can sync the show’s BPM to it (see the [wiki](https://github.com/brunchboy/afterglow/wiki/MIDI-Mapping-and-Beat-Sync#syncing-to-midi-clock) for details):